adamjmurray/ableton-midi-modulation-tools/README.md

   - if num patterns is 1, disable output mode
 * New Avg output mode

+Update other devices to match the new shade of yellow

 Passthrough option in some/all devices?

 New Random By Note device